 The Cambridge Eastern Access Better Public Transport and Active Travel project is part of the Greater Cambridge Partnership’s transport programme, investing devolved City Deal funding in a comprehensive package of initiatives to tackle the congestion Greater Cambridge faces now and enable it to grow in the future.

 It is one of four corridor projects that aim to provide better public transport and active travel routes, such as walking and cycling, offering better connections and alternatives to car use for growing communities to the north, south east, east and west of the city.

-Following a period of public engagement in the summer of 2020 GCP has developed a number of options to improve transport to the east of Cambridge for those who live in or travel in the area.
-These options, which include public transport, walking and cycling proposals, are at an early stage and we want to find out what people think about them.
+Following a period of public engagement in the summer of 2020 GCP developed a number of options to improve transport to the east of Cambridge for those who live in or travel in the area.
+These options, which include public transport, walking and cycling proposals, were at an early stage and we wanted to find out what people thought about them.

-The public consultation will run for eight weeks from 26 October to midday on Friday 18 December.
-Full details, including how to respond, can be found by visiting www.greatercambridge.org.uk/CEA-Consultation
+The public consultation ran for eight weeks from 26 October to midday on Friday 18 December.
+Information about the consultation can be found by visiting www.greatercambridge.org.uk/CEA-Consultation

 As the delivery body for the Greater Cambridge City Deal, the Greater Cambridge Partnership (GCP) is investing in solutions to tackle current and future transport problems by offering better and more sustainable ways to make journeys by public transport, cycling and walking.